The mansions of East Tennessee

 The white columns, tall windows, and extended double galleries we associate with the antebellum era make the Butler Mansion a true architectural gem.
 The two-story brick house built in 1863 is the centerpiece of Hampton.
 Most recently it was a bed-and-breakfast inn, but now a “for sale” sign sits in the front garden.

 Guests at Falcon Rest Mansion step into the Victorian era.
-This bed-and-breakfast inn features rooms filled with antiques, manicured flower gardens and a Victorian tea room.
-Weddings, history tours and special events take place throughout the year.
+This historic tour attraction features rooms filled with antiques, manicured flower gardens and a Victorian tea room.
+Weddings, group entertainment shows and special events take place throughout the year.

 When Falcon Rest was built in the late 1890s, the house had all the modern conveniences of the day — electric lights and indoor plumbing.
 The original owner still hangs around, though he died in 1916.
 His footsteps are heard and the scent of his cigar lingers in the staircase.
 The mansion is located just outside of McMinnville.